-My post on The Miles Davis Birth of the Cool sessions prompted some fascinating emails to the Jazz West Coast Yahoo Group from some really knowledgeable people.
+My post on The Miles Davis Birth of the Cool sessions prompted some fascinating emails to the Jazz West Coast Google Group from some really knowledgeable people.
 I am excerpting some of their comments here.

 From Gordon Jack (July 19, 2018):

 When I interviewed Gerry Mulligan for my book Fifties Jazz Talk he told me, “For the Miles Davis nonet I actually arranged seven of the twelve numbers that were recorded although I have seen most of them credited to somebody else over the years.
 There were two other titles not included on the Birth of the Cool album, ‘S’il Vous Plait’ and ‘Why Do I Love You?’ which were arranged by John Lewis”.

 Those two Lewis charts were performed as you know at the Royal Roost on September 4th.
 1948 with Mike Zwerin included on trombone.

 On Mulligan’s Re-Birth of the Cool album, “Deception” and “Budo” are both listed as Mulligan charts in addition to “Rocker,” “Godchild,” “Venus De Milo,” “Darn That Dream” and “Jeru.”

 In an article I wrote for the Journal of Jazz Studies about preparing the Hal Leonard volume of “Birth of the Cool,” I stated that “Deception” was started by someone else and then Mulligan took over from the solo section on.
 The parts bear this out.
 Just recently Lewis Porter and I discussed this “mystery” hand; it is probably Miles, but whomever it was, he did not know proper music notation.
 Gordon is correct that arranger credits had been inaccurate for years and are finally correct.
 Thank goodness the actual pencil-copied parts exist after years of speculation.